South Wichita dog attack leaves resident distraught

 “We have an entire unit dedicated to animal control.
 This is still an active investigation,” reads the statement.
 “We understand animal control did respond.
 We are trying to identify and locate the dog owner/s at this time, and this remains an active investigation.”

 Makovec wishes a patrol car would have come by her house as soon as she called 911.
-She says she got a bite to her hand trying to save Silvermoon.
+She says she got a bite on her hand trying to save Silvermoon.

 “It took a guy driving by to stop and help me.
 He got something out of his car and started swinging, and then they ran off towards that house,” said Makovec.